Richardilemon/richardilemon/README.md

 - 👀 I’m interested in Software and Data Engineering
 - 🌱 I’m currently learning Golang and Data Engineering
 - 💞️ I’m looking to collaborate on anything that can make me a better dev
-- 📫 How to reach me, @richardilemon on all socials except facebook
+- 📫 How to reach me, @richardilemon on all socials

 <!---
 Richardilemon/Richardilemon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.